 moodgym was originally developed and evaluated over 15 years by researchers at the Australian National University.
 The principal authors of the content were Professor Helen Christensen and Professor Kathy Griffiths, who first scripted moodgym in 2001.
 Other staff provided clinical, technical and design expertise, and young people from the community provided feedback.

-The development and delivery of moodgym is now undertaken by e-hub Health – an ANU spin-off company managed by the senior moodgym team.
+The development and delivery of moodgym is now undertaken by e-hub Health – an ANU spin-off company managed by the senior members of the original team. e-hub Health is committed to the ongoing development of quality resources which make a measurable impact in the wellbeing of users. e-hub Health is part of the Dialogue group of companies.

 moodgym is designed to be used by people who would like to prevent mental health problems or manage problems which are troubling but not incapacitating.

 The program content is suitable for users aged 16 years or older.
-However, the moodgym Terms of Use require that users from the USA and Canada are aged 18 years or older.
+However, the moodgym Terms of Use require that users users are aged 14 years or older, or aged 18 years or older if from the USA.

 moodgym is not specifically designed for use by people with clinical levels of depression or anxiety. moodgym suggests that those who score above 2-3 on the moodgym Depression Quiz should contact a health professional.